techfusion3/js-techfusion/README.md

 # js-techfusion
-A code repo for javascript at techfusion youtube channel
+A code repo for javascript by techfusion.